Aquinnos/moviedatabase/README.md

 # Movie Database Vite Project

 This project leverages the power of Vite to create a fast and modern development experience.
 It serves as a comprehensive movie database where users can search for movies, view detailed information, and discover new films.
 The project combines a quick build process with a dynamic user interface to offer an interactive and responsive platform.
+You can check here: https://movie-finder-le5c.onrender.com

 ## Getting Started